Sim1 gene & its link to morbidly obese children

 - RNA analysis by real time PCR and RNA-seq;

-- isolation of protein complexes by Ab bound resins and mass spec identification of proteins residing ewthin the complexes;
+- isolation of protein complexes by Ab bound resins and mass spec identification of proteins residing within the complexes;

 - ChIP assay to determine DNA sites bound by bHLH/PAS proteins (including ChIP-sequencing for global analysis of DNA binding sites);